The Apple Watch SE Is (Probably) All the Smartwatch You Need

 What letter does today’s Wordle start with?

-Today’s word starts with P.
+Today’s word starts with S.

 What letter does today’s Wordle end with?

-Today’s word ends with H.
+Today’s word ends with R.

 What is the solution to today’s Wordle?

 Ready?
-Today’s word is PINCH.
+Today’s word is SKIER.

 How I solved today’s Wordle